-Your reception area is where first impressions are made, and you need to make those impressions count.
+Your office reception area is where first impressions are made, and you need to make those impressions count.

 The space should be beautiful, sure.
 But that’s not enough.
 It also needs to reflect your organization’s unique character.

-Developing a distinctive style means making some choices: Your reception area can’t be both calming and energizing, for example.
+Developing a distinctive style means making some choices: Your office reception area can’t be both calming and energizing, for example.
 It also can’t be both playful and serious, or both approachable and awe-inspiring.
 By choosing which feelings you want to evoke, you’ll distinguish yourself and stand out from the crowd.

-Below, we’ve listed five ideas for reception area styles that could work, along with some suggestions on how to bring each one to life.
+Below, we’ve listed five ideas for office reception area styles that could work, along with some suggestions on how to bring each one to life.

 1. Welcoming and Comfortable

-If your company wants to relate to visitors personally and put them at ease, you need to add some comfort elements to your reception area.
+If your company wants to relate to visitors personally and put them at ease, you need to add some comfort elements to your office reception area.
 Skip anything pretentious, and opt for relatable pieces that echo what you might find in a home.

 That doesn’t mean that you fill your reception area with leather recliners.
 You can still keep things professional while keeping your company’s brand in mind.